jeremydecola/Mystic-Nights-Translation/README.md

 ## *PROGRESS*
 ### v1.2.0
 Finished translating NETWORK GAME (multiplayer) components and fixed various bugs.
 * Fixed a major issue causing the inability to create new Mystic Nights save data on the PS2 Memory Card.
+* Now using xdelta3 for patching.
+See updated instructions.
 * Translated Multiplayer menus, EULA and NETSUB.RES
+* Corrected an error where I accidentally swapped Sturdy Vest with Normal Vest in enemy drop tables.
+* Patched MACRO character limit to 42 instead of 20 characters.
+  * SCKA_200.55 : address 001175A8 (00217528) - 0x15 (21) changed to 0x2B (43)

 ### v1.1.0
 Big thanks to Reed Armstrong for pointing out a vast majority of the mistakes in my translation.